Yvette Rhea-Burg joined Columbia Health in 1999. She is a scheduling coordinator at Medical Services.

 Christine Napoleon is a medical assistant at Columbia Health, Medical Services.

-Christine Janick is the Associate Director of Direct Services for the Sexual Violence Response team.
+Christine Janick is the Temporary Training and Onboarding Coordinator for the Sexual Violence Response (SVR) team.
+Prior to that, she was the Associate Director, Direct Services at SVR.
 She is a Licensed Clinical Social Worker (LCSW) and has been an advocate for Survivors of Crime for over twenty years.

 Christine’s previous position began in 2014 when she joined the Student Health Center at New York University, in a new role at that time as the Director of Sexual Misconduct Support Services.
 At NYU, she primarily worked confidentially with students providing counseling, support, advocacy, and ran Survivor Support groups.
 She also partnered with her NYU Title IX Office of Equal Opportunity colleagues to conduct Consent Zone workshops on campus.
 Christine also provided support to various student groups on campus in a non-confidential role.

 Prior to NYU, Christine was the Victim Services Program Coordinator at Bellevue Hospital Center; a program that provides comprehensive services to survivors of sexual assault, domestic violence, and all victims of crime, in order to promote resiliency and recovery in the aftermath of a traumatic victimization.
 Prior to her fifteen years at Bellevue Hospital, she provided assistance to victims of crime in the Witness Aid Services Unit at the New York County District Attorney’s Office for over five years.
 Additionally, she began her work in the field volunteering and working in a domestic violence shelter in Rockland County, NY.